Thursday, October 12, 2017

 Graphics & Sounds

-The sound effects are damn excellent, with samples used to complement the tension of tactical warfare.
-Their quality is great, and I'm excited to see they didn't wimp out by using samples for weaponry, cries, and other effects.
+The sound effects are excellent, with samples used to complement the tension of tactical warfare.
+Great quality, and I'm excited to see they didn't wimp out by using samples for weaponry, cries, and other effects.

 Another shot from the ST, and here I am helping a poor civilian to safety.